klemenv/PyDevice/README.md

 record(stringout, "Device1:Send")
 {
     field(DTYP, "pydev")
-    field(OUT,  "@device1.send('%VAL%')
+    field(OUT,  "@device1.send('VAL')
     field(VAL,  "127.0.0.1")
 }
 ```

-PyDevice will replace certain macros in double percent (%) sign with current record's fields right before the Python code is executed.
-Ie. %VAL% will be automatically replaced with string in VAL field, by default 127.0.0.1.
-Fields from other records can not be referenced this way.
+PyDevice will recognize common record fields and replace them with actual field value right before the Python code is executed.
+Field names must be stand-alone upper-case words, and need to be a valid record field.
+When field is part of the string, it should be enclosed by % sign, ie. RecordNameIs%NAME%.

 *Hint: Arbitrary single-line Python code can be executed from any of the supported records.*